eic/tutorial-developing-benchmarks/_episodes/05-making_useful_figures.md

 """
 ```

-And make sure that the `analyze` rule in your `config.yml` calls the snakemake compilation rule:
+And make sure that the `your_benchmark:results` job in your `config.yml` calls the snakemake compilation rule:

 ```yml
     - snakemake --cores 1 yourbench_compile_manual